One of a Kind (G-Dragon song)

 "One of a Kind" is a song by South Korean rapper G-Dragon.
-Released on August 24, 2012 through YG Entertainment, it served as the lead single from the extended play of the same name.
+It was released through YG Entertainment on August 24, 2012, as a promotional single from his extended play of the same name.
 Written solely by G-Dragon, the rapper also worked with long-time collaborator Choice37 to produce the music.
 The song was well received by music critics, that considered it one of his best work and one of the most influential Korean hip hop tracks.
 "One of a Kind" peaked at number nine on the Gaon Digital Chart in South Korea.

 Composition and reception

 A hip hop and pop-rap song, the lyrics discuss "cheeky" themes such as money and fame.
 David Jeffries of Allmusic deemed the track as "a bright, boastful number with a hooky chorus and plenty of exciting production tricks".
 Billboard named "One of a Kind" the seventeenth best K-pop song of 2012, praising the "knocking hip-hop beat that today's biggest rappers would kill for" and how G-Dragon "showed off his impressive knack for flow and lyrics".
 Web portal Daum named the single the fifth best Korean song of the year, calling it a "masterpiece" and its composition "outstanding".

 Korean music critic Kim Bong-hyun included "One of a Kind" in his book of most influential Korean hip hop songs from 1989 to 2016, naming it one of the 28 tracks that shaped the genre.
-"One of a Kind" was also the only song by a solo artist to be included in The Dong-a Ilbo's 2016 list of the best male idol songs in the past 20 years.
+"One of a Kind" was also the only song by a solo artist to be included in The Dong-A Ilbo's 2016 list of the best male idol songs in the past 20 years.
 Ize magazine listed "One of a Kind" as one of the most memorable songs written by G-Dragon, commenting that it raised his status as a hip-hop musician.

 Commercially, the song became the fifth track from the album to peak within Gaon Digital Chart's top ten, when it rose to number nine in its second week, after a debut at number 21.
 The track earned him the Best Hip Hop / Rap Song of the Year awards from the Korean Music Awards and the Rhythmer Awards.